 Risk Risk Ranking Proposed Treatments Within Existing Resources?
-There is a risk that underlying operation result may remain deficit for an unforeseeable am time. ng in a The Long Term Financial Plan will be reviewed regularly to ensure that expenditure remains sustainable and that revenue is at appropriate levels.
+There is a risk that the underlying operating result may remain in a deficit for an unforeseeable amount of time.
+High The Long Term Financial Plan will be reviewed regularly to ensure that expenditure remains sustainable and that revenue is at appropriate levels.
 Yes